pplmx/husky-rs/README.md

 ## Best Practices

-- Keep your hooks lightweight to avoid slowing down Git operations.
+- Keep hooks lightweight to avoid slowing down Git operations
-- Use hooks for tasks such as running tests, linting code, and validating commit messages.
+- Use hooks for tasks like running tests, linting code, and validating commit messages
-- If a hook script exits with a non-zero status, Git will abort the operation.
-Use this to enforce quality checks.
+- Non-zero exit status in a hook script will abort the Git operation

 ## Development